2023 FHA Loan Limits in Hawaii

 How are FHA loan limits determined?

-The U.S. Department of Housing and Urban Development (HUD) uses the conforming loan limits set by the Federal Housing Finance Agency (FHFA) to establish FHA loan limits.
-Because housing prices change over time and can be vastly different depending on location, the basis for each county’s loan limit is its average home sales price from the prior year.
+The U.S. Department of Housing and Urban Development (HUD) uses a percentage of the conforming loan limits set by the Federal Housing Finance Agency (FHFA) to establish FHA loan limits each year.
+Because housing prices change over time and vary by location, each county’s loan limit is based on its average home sales price from the prior year.

 The lowest FHA loan limit is calculated as 65% of the conforming loan limit and applies to areas that are considered “low-cost.”
 This is called the FHA “floor,” and it’s the maximum FHA loan amount permitted on single-family home purchases for most of the country.
 The FHA “ceiling” is 150% of the conforming limit and only applies to “high-cost” areas where homes are more expensive.

 How to qualify for an FHA loan in Hawaii

-- Make at least a 3.5% down payment: If you have a 580 credit score or higher, you may qualify to make the minimum required 3.5% down payment.
+- Down payment and credit score: If you have a 580 credit score or higher, you may qualify to make the minimum required 3.5% down payment.
 If your credit score is between 500 and 579, you’ll need to put at least 10% down.

-- Include mortgage insurance: FHA loans require two types of mortgage insurance: The annual mortgage insurance premium (MIP), which costs 0.45% to 1.05% of your loan amount, and the 1.75% upfront mortgage insurance premium (UFMIP), which is charged at closing and rolled into your mortgage.
+- Mortgage insurance: FHA loans require two types of mortgage insurance: The annual mortgage insurance premium (MIP), which costs 0.45% to 1.05% of your loan amount, and the 1.75% upfront mortgage insurance premium (UFMIP), which is charged at closing and rolled into your mortgage.

 Buying a multifamily property with an FHA loan

 You may qualify to buy a multifamily house with between two and four units with only a 3.5% down payment.
 You must live in one of the units, but FHA guidelines allow you to use rental income on the other units to qualify in most cases.

 |PennyMac Mortgage||5 stars||580|